kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 It is quite common to have the specification change (slightly) when actually implementing the feature.
 Even under change, the specification must remain the guiding principle for the tests.

-For the domain expert to write down specifications without having to think about the tooling itself, the specification is supposed to require minimal knowledge about the test-editor-web itself and the language to be used to describe specifications.
+The domain expert can write down specifications without having to think about the tooling itself.
+Writing specifications requires minimal knowledge about the test-editor-web itself and the language to be used to describe specifications.

 Specifications contain specification steps.
 Specification steps start a line with '*'.
 They can be multiline and hold UTF-8 characters.
 Implementations of a specification must make sure to implement each specification step.